Freesound API documentation

 Take into account that the previous api (APIv1) is now deprecated.

-Although it will continue online until the end of 2014, we recommend everyone to port
+Although it will continue online until May 2015, we recommend everyone to port

 your existing applications to APIv2 as soon as possible.